alvachien/datastructure/README.md

 # TypeScript Library for Data Structure and Algorithm
 ## INTRODUCTION
-This project is all about building a lib for Data Structures and algorithms.
+This project is all about building a library (abbrv: lib) for Data Structures and algorithms.

 - The Data Structure part, including List, Tree, Graph, and others.
 - The Algorithm part, including sorting, searching and others.